unleakable/content/sections/HowLeaksHappen/text.md

 * These exams are among the largest in the world, making them harder to change, govern, and surveil.
 * The vulnerabilities are numerous, as leaks can happen at almost every level.
-* Leak events don't need to be large scale to cause disruption thanks tothe instantaneous nature of modern communication.
+* Leak events don't need to be large scale to cause disruption thanks to the instantaneous nature of modern communication.